kimoban/alx_travel_app_0x03/alx_travel_app/README.md

 3. Install dependencies
 pip install -r requirements.txt
 4. Configure environment variables
+5. Start RabbitMQ server
+6. Start Celery worker (in project root):
+        celery -A alx_travel_app worker --loglevel=info
+7. Run Django server as usual
+## Background Task: Booking Confirmation Email
+When a booking is created, a confirmation email is sent asynchronously using Celery.
+Configure your email backend in `settings.py` for production use.

+## Celery Configuration
+- Celery is configured in `alx_travel_app/celery.py` and `settings.py`.
+- Uses RabbitMQ as the broker (default: amqp://localhost).
+- Results stored in database via `django-celery-results`.

+## Email Backend
+- By default, uses Django's console backend for development.
+- For production, set SMTP settings in `settings.py`.
 Create a .env file in the project root:

 SECRET_KEY='your-secret-key-here'